-Out of storage?
-Can't take a photo?
-Use Optimize Storage to free up space on your iPhone
+Free up space on your iPhone with iCloud Photo Library

 How to free up more space on your iPhone to take photos

-If you have a 16GB or 32GB iPhone, turning on iCloud Photo Library might not be enough — you may need to do some more sprucing on your iPhone to make your Camera happy.
+If you have a 64GB iPhone, turning on iCloud Photos might not be enough — you may need to do some more sprucing on your iPhone to make your Camera happy.
 Here are a few tips I've found that work well to quickly clear up space.

 1. See what's taking up space

 Not sure what's clogging up room on your iPhone?
-You can check your available space at any time by going to Settings > General > Storage & iCloud Usage > Manage Storage.
+You can check your available space at any time by going to Settings > General > iPhone Storage.

 2. Delete apps